f0lg0/ThePandemicHack/README.md

 These files represent the network of individuals with their respective edges.
 The "PLOT" is just a more polished data set for plotting.
 Note that the visualization on the landing page is pretty simple.
 Nothing really fancy going on there.
 I'm very new to web development!

+The simulation also generates a result.csv file where you will find all the results from all the simulations you run, it consits of the shortes path and the total distance..
+It may be useful to you!

 ### Notes

 The landing page is <b>optimized for "half window" reading</b>.